 - Gaskets

-PVC is available in a rigid form as well as a flexible form.
+PVC is available in both rigid and flexible forms.
 The applications listed below relate to the flexible form of PVC for comparative purposes.
 PVC has excellent chemical resistance.

 - Cables